m3g/CellListMap.jl/docs/src/performance.md

 Progress:  43%|█████████████████                    | ETA: 0:18:25
 ```

-Thus, besides being useful for following the progress of a long run, it is useful to test different values of `lcell` to tune the peformance of the code, by looking at the estimated time to finish (ETA) and killing the execution after a sample run.
+Thus, besides being useful for following the progress of a long run, it is useful to test different values of `lcell` to tune the performance of the code, by looking at the estimated time to finish (ETA) and killing the execution after a sample run.
 The default and recommended option for production runs is to use `show_progress=false`, because tracking the progress introduces a small overhead into the computation.

 ## Some benchmarks